-reverently to remember, †New indeed, and also healing.
+reverently to remember. †New indeed, and also healing.

 \cancel{N} .
-Likewise the countless ways of heavenly compassion he hath provided to redeem the the human race. †New indeed.
+Likewise the countless ways of heavenly compassion he hath provided to redeem the the human race. †New.

 Ow the Christian searched the house thoroughly : and, taking all of his belongings, through forgetfulness left behind the image of the Lord.
 Now a certain Jew received that house in payment : not taking notice of the image of our Lord Jesus Christ.
-Now one day this one called some Jews to dinner : and while they were dining one of them, lifting his eyes, saw the wondrous image.
+Now one day this one called <some> Jews to dinner : and while they were dining one of them, lifting his eyes, saw the wondrous image.
 Who, going to the high priests : made it known that a Jew had in his house an image of the Lord.
 Which, being angry, drove the Jew out of the synagogue : and spit on the image and struck it.
 And as much as their fathers had done to the Lord : so much did they to that image.
-But thou, O Lord, have mercy upon us.
-Mane autem facto.